 The Ugandan government referred the armed conflict, which was mainly between the LRA on one side and the Ugandan government and the military on the other, to the ICC in 2004.
 An arrest warrant for Ongwen was issued in 2005, but his trial began only in 2016.

 The Trial Chamber found Ongwen’s defense of suffering from a mental disease or disorder at the time of the commission of the crimes unsubstantiated.
 It also found that the crimes were not committed under duress or threats from Joseph Kony, the leader of the LRA.
 It found that Ongwen committed the crimes as a commander of the LRA who was a fully responsible adult and noted that he rose in ranks from July 1, 2002, to December 31, 2005—the period of the commission of these crimes—and commanded several hundred soldiers.

 The LRA routinely abducted and conscripted a large number of children under 15 and made them participate in the hostilities.
-The court acknowledged that Ongwen was abducted when he was nine years old and conscripted as a child soldier.
+The Trial Chamber acknowledged that Ongwen was abducted when he was nine years old and conscripted as a child soldier.
 It might consider this at the stage of sentencing.

 The judgment includes witness testimonies detailing the gruesome crimes.
 While announcing the decision of the court, presiding judge Bertram Schmitt read the names of the victims, wherever known, and said, “These victims have a right not to be forgotten.
 They have the right to be mentioned explicitly.”